mergermarket/go-exercise/ex007_roll_and_wait/README.md

-"Roll and Wait" a game played with a dice and a watch.
+"Roll and Wait" a game played with dice and a watch.

 1. You start with a score of 0
 2. Roll a 6-sided die